Live Brent Crude Oil Price Chart

 What Drives the Brent Crude Oil Price?

 Crude oil is one of the most complex and politically sensitive commodities in the world.
 Its price reflects the interplay of global macroeconomics, geopolitics, industrial demand cycles, and the supply decisions of sovereign producers.
-The factors below are the primary drivers analysts and traders monitor.
+The drivers below are the primary factors analysts and traders monitor, updated to reflect the 2026 Hormuz crisis.

-• EIA weekly inventory reports — The US Energy Information Administration publishes weekly crude oil inventory data every Wednesday.
-Builds (increases) in US crude stocks typically pressure prices lower; draws (decreases) support prices.
-These are the highest-frequency supply signals watched by traders.
+- EIA weekly inventory reports — The US Energy Information Administration publishes weekly crude oil inventory data every Wednesday at 10:30 AM Eastern.
+Builds in US crude stocks typically pressure prices lower; draws support prices.
+During the Hormuz crisis, US inventories have drawn sharply as domestic crude replaces lost Gulf imports, and each weekly draw reinforces the market’s assessment of supply tightness.

-• US dollar strength — Brent Crude is priced in US dollars globally.
-A stronger USD makes oil more expensive in other currencies, damping international demand and weighing on prices.
-The inverse relationship between the DXY dollar index and crude prices is well-established, particularly over short-term horizons.
+- US dollar strength — Brent is priced in US dollars globally.
+A stronger dollar makes oil more expensive in other currencies, dampening international demand.
+The DXY dollar index has risen above 100 during the crisis on safe-haven flows, which partially offsets the supply disruption premium by reducing non-US purchasing power.

-• Energy transition & EV adoption — The long-term outlook for oil demand is increasingly uncertain as electric vehicle adoption accelerates, particularly in China and Europe.
+- Energy transition and EV adoption — The long-term outlook for oil demand is increasingly shaped by electric vehicle adoption, particularly in China and Europe.
 The IEA projects global oil demand will peak sometime in the mid-2020s.
-Markets price this structural headwind into long-dated futures curves, constraining long-term investment in new production capacity.
+However, the 2026 war has temporarily silenced the peak demand narrative: when 20 percent of seaborne oil stops flowing, the conversation shifts from “when will demand peak” to “where will supply come from tomorrow.”

-• North Sea production & BFOET basket quality — Since Brent itself is a declining field, the Brent price benchmark actually tracks a basket of five North Sea crude streams: Brent, Forties, Oseberg, Ekofisk, and Troll (BFOET).
-Changes in the quality and volume of these fields — and decisions about which crude sets the benchmark price — can affect the Brent–WTI spread and pricing dynamics.
+- North Sea production and the BFOET basket — Since the original Brent field is in decline, the Brent price benchmark tracks a basket of five North Sea crude streams: Brent, Forties, Oseberg, Ekofisk, and Troll (BFOET).
+Changes in the quality and volume of these fields affect the benchmark’s composition.
+The North Sea production base is unaffected by the Hormuz closure, which means the benchmark crude itself continues to flow normally even as the majority of Middle Eastern crude it prices does not.

 Brent Crude vs WTI Crude — Key Differences